255BITS/ai-agent-toolbox/docs/api-reference/tool-response.md

 # Tool Response

-`ToolResponse` objects encapsulate the complete outcome of tool executions, including results, errors, and contextual metadata.
+`ToolResponse` objects encapsulate the complete outcome of tool executions and contextual metadata.

 ## Structure